jkibe/recipes/content/recipes/ragu/index.md

 ]
 ---

 This is one of those dishes that's ubiquitous and still manages to raise the hackles of purists.
-I would argue that the purity tests around the _ragù alla bolognese_.
-Yes, fine, there is an organization in Bologna (or maybe in Emilia Romana) that has tried to codify the "real" _ragù_ recipe.
+I would argue that the purity tests around the _ragù alla bolognese_ are unfounded.
+Yes, fine, there is an organization in Bologna (or maybe in Emilia-Romagna) that has tried to codify the "real" _ragù_ recipe.
 But like so many regional dishes, everyone has their own variation.

 The dish is and has always been evolving.
 Consider: we can dispute the precise contours of the recipe, but most people would agree that on some level it's a tomato-based sauce.
 Then consider that tomatoes aren't native to Italy.
 They were imported from South America by European explorers and were valued more for their decorative potential until the 19th century.